keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ```
 :::

 There's a large amount of complexity in this code due to various effects.
-In order to make clear all effects and where they occur, I have leveraged checked exceptions and all exceptions that are known to be thrown by other functions are translated into exceptions representing the domain of this operation.
-As all false cases effectively communicated no information so they have been removed and replaced with exceptions typed according to the reason for failure.
-The operation now returns void as it is side-effecting and any return for success would be superfluous.
+In order to make clear all effects and where they occur, I leveraged checked exceptions and all exceptions that are known to be thrown by other functions are translated into exceptions representing the domain of this operation.
+As all false cases effectively communicated no information I replaced them with exceptions typed according to the reason for failure.
+The operation now returns void as it is side-effecting and a specific return for success would be superfluous.

 There are a number of checks along the dimension of presence.
 There's several along the dimension of success.
 Each operation is dependent upon the success of the operation preceding it, following a _procedurally validated_ imperative flow.